jinghuazhao/jinghuazhao.githubio.io/docs/work.md

 ## Professional activities

-I am a member of the [Royal Statistical Society](http://www.rss.org.uk/) ([My RSS](https://rss.org.uk/myrss/)).
+I have been a member of the [Royal Statistical Society](http://www.rss.org.uk/) for approximately 20 years ([My RSS](https://rss.org.uk/myrss/)).
 I served as an associate editor for [The Scientific World Journal](http://www.hindawi.com/journals/tswj/) until July 2017 and now as an associate editor ([login](https://www.frontiersin.org/my-frontiers/overview))